Fish health & pathology in Alaska

 Collaborations, consultation, and research by the Fish Health & Pathology group is focused on the health of aquatic organisms.

 Through use of molecular techniques and classic pathology we seek to understand the etiology of disease in the aquatic environment towards enhanced surveillance for important and emerging challenges to aquatic animal health.
-This information is critical for science-based regulation and management of fish stocks.
+This information is critical for science-based regulation and management of fish stocks, both wild and in aquaculture.

 Pathology of Aquatic animal disease

 Necropsy, clinical pathology, and microscopic imaging are key tools in surveillance and diagnosis of aquatic animal disease.
-Expertise within Fish Health & Pathology LLC allows us to perform detailed veterinary investigations of the macroscopic and microscopic changes associated with teleost disease.
+With expertise as a veterinary histopathologist, I apply my skills to investigations of the macroscopic and microscopic changes associated with teleost disease.

 Microscopic evaluation of fish tissues can assist in identifying infectious organisms that can negatively impact fish health.
 Fish Health & Pathology offers services in molecular and histological diagnostics of disease -->